Jbudnick/Interview-Attendance-Case-Study/README.md

 ### **Results**

+Our best performing model was a random forest?Multi-Layer Perception?

 When we tested our MLP model on unseen data, our prediction accuracy was 70% with all 10 features not including date/time and 67% with only one feature (3hr_call).
 While there is only a small decrease in performance with limiting the model to a single feature, if computational expense was of concern we could prioritize the limiting of feature count.

 When compared to the Kaggle-dataset authors' naive bayes results, we did slightly worse.
-They created a model with an overall accuracy of 71% while ours was 70%
+They created a model with an overall accuracy of 71% while ours was 70%.